Best Client Portals in 2026: 15 Tools Ranked and Compared

 What you'll like:

-• Drag‑and‑drop build speed, AI components, and Figma import keep delivery brisk.
+• Drag-and-drop build speed, AI component generation, and Figma import keep delivery fast without sacrificing quality.

-• No per‑user ceiling; CDN hosting or self‑hosted Vue export for performance and control.
+• No per-user ceiling; deploy to WeWeb's global CDN or export clean Vue.js and self-host for full performance and infrastructure control.

 Trade-offs to consider:

-Pricing snapshot: Starts free; paid seats from $16/month; export on Essential; custom‑domain hosting add‑on or self‑host.
+Pricing snapshot: Starts free; paid seats from $20/month; code export on Essential plan; custom domain hosting available as add-on or self-host your own infrastructure.

 Best for: Service firms and agencies needing fast, branded portals with HIPAA/SSO.